 Day trading involves buying and selling stocks within the same trading day, with the goal of making a profit.
 While some may argue that day trading is similar to gambling, there are key differences.

-Still, a careful analysis shows that trading and gambling have some similarities (and also some common strategies).
+Still, a careful analysis shows that trading and gambling have some similarities.
 Furthermore, they involve taking a small amount of money and risking it in exchange for a bigger return.

 Why Day Trading is not gambling